MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 2. Make sure you're on version 94 or earlier.
 3. Open DevTools against bing.com.
 4. Navigate to Console.
-5. Paste the following into the Console and select `Enter`:
+5. Paste the following into the Console and press `Enter`:

     ```javascript
     console.group('My Custom Heading 1');